-Its beginnings may be modest, but work on Carpenter Park — a new, nearly 9-acre park that will stretch from DART’s Pearl Street Transfer Center to the western edge of Deep Ellum — is already underway.
+Its beginnings may be modest, but work on Carpenter Park — a park that will stretch from DART’s Pearl Street Transfer Center to the western edge of Deep Ellum — is already underway.
 In March of this year, workers began dismantling “Portal Park Piece (Slice),” 1981, one of the City’s iconic works of public art, in preparation for the sculpture’s reincorporation into a green gateway to downtown Dallas.
-MacArthur Genius Award-winning sculptor Robert Irwin will not simply be relocating the 700 feet of steel comprising “Portal Park Piece (Slice)”; he will be reimagining it and integrating it into the park plans designed by Hargreaves Associates.
+MacArthur Genius Award-winning sculptor Robert Irwin will not simply be relocating the 700 feet of steel comprising “Portal Park Piece (Slice)”; he will be reimagining it, retitling it, and integrating it into the park plans designed by Hargreaves Jones.

 In a recent conversation with Parks for Downtown Dallas, Mary Margaret Jones, Hargreaves president and senior principal designer, spoke about her company’s vision for Carpenter Park and commitment to Dallas’ revitalization efforts.

 Carpenter Park will significantly expand and transform from its current condition with the elimination of freeway off-ramps and other roadway modifications.
 Not only will it be a vastly improved park, but also it contains an early work by the internationally renowned artist Robert Irwin, who responded to the new context by repositioning his piece “Portal Park Piece (Slice),” which is a site-conditional work of art that will now speak to the past as well as the future of the park and the city.

 What are your thoughts on incorporating more quality green spaces into downtown Dallas?